vineelko/patina/docs/src/dev/code_organization.md

 - **Systems that are more difficult to test** – A coupled system requires testing layers, dependencies, and interfaces irrelevant the interface initially being tested.

-This essentially forms “spaghetti code”.
+This essentially forms "spaghetti code".
 Spaghetti code is relatively easy to identify in existing code.
 Spaghetti code often begins because of a slip in coupling in one part of the system that starts the cycle.
 In the end, no one is quite sure who is responsible for the spaghetti code and how it got that way, but it did.
-Now it’s a huge mess to clean and many parts of the system must be impacted to do so.
+Now it's a huge mess to clean up and many parts of the system must be impacted to do so.
 Depending on the complexity of the system, now tests, documentation, repo organization, and public APIs all must change.
-This is the “ripple” effect coupling has where the ripple grows larger based on the degree of coupling and size of the system.
+This is the "ripple" effect coupling has where the ripple grows larger based on the degree of coupling and size of the system.

-Code in the DXE Core should strive to achieve high cohesion and low coupling in the various layers of “containers”.
+Code in the Patina DXE Core should strive to achieve high cohesion and low coupling in the various layers of "containers".
 This results in higher quality software.

 ### SOLID